jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 Often times I am asked by other coaches to help their athletes get through their fear issues.
 The coach will tell the athlete "Go work with Matt on your giants".
 The athlete will tense up expecting me to toss them right up on the bar.
 Instead I will then spend the next 20 minutes doing shaping drills, back extension rolls, and other floor drills.
 Once the athlete is comfortable and I am happy with their basics we will eventually make our way to the real bar.

 Again they tense up in anticipation of the impending giant.
 I will then have them do tap swings, perhaps some casts,and a hand full of clear hip circles focusing on grip flip until they big scary giant swing is again no longer in the front of their mind.
-Finally we work our way to the point where the athlete's mental defenses twards the skill are down.
+Finally we work our way to the point where the athlete's mental defenses towards the skill are down.
 Now it is time to start thinking about working that big end skill.

 Before you do I want to review some other points with you.